|Rules for Successful Buying

 All fair-priced are good.
-Prices are on a constant rise.
-With few exceptions, all swords rise.
-The reason: there is a constantly expanding interest.
+Prices follow the economy.
+With few exceptions, swords want to rise.
+Reason: there is a constantly expanding interest.
 There are more people; there is greater knowledge.
 There is an expanding group of collectors and an expanding knowledge-base.
-Respect in society for swords as works of art is elevating.
+Respect for swords as works of art is elevating.

 Mis-matched junkers will gain you exactly what you do not want.
 Forget that.

 If you buy well, you will have a great collection.
-Like real-estate, you should buy the right property at the right price and expect an ever-enhancing result.
+Acquire the right property at the right price and expect an ever-enhancing result.

 You cannot buy gold for lead prices and expect to have gold.
 With Juyo, it's ok to invest.
 It's an ever-enhancing investment.